Topic summary

 AI models are frequently asked to compare options.
 Being well-represented in comparison content — on your own site and on review platforms — significantly boosts AI citation rates.
 Traditional SEO has limited incentive to produce this content.

-Should you do both?
+Should you do all three?

 See how your brand scores in AI search